CarolinaCobo/hacker-news-challenge/README.md

 As I wanted to keep the challenge in the 8 hours mark I had to left some functionalities out.

-- In the future improvements I'd like to do a better error handling if there's any errors fetching the data from the API.
+- In the future improvements I'd like to do a better error handling if there's any errors fetching the  from the API.
 - When the stories are linked to an internal link in Hacker News the "Read More" button is not working, so fixing this would be one of the first improvements I would make.
 - Add a preview when hovering over the "Read More" button.
 - Calculate the maximum number of pages so when the user gets to the final one it fades like previous does.